 Double gauze is super soft, making it the top choice for layette swaddling blankets and other baby bundling.
 But it has lots of potential outside the nursery, especially when you apply a crinkling effect, sometimes called “contortion” pleating.
 We really love how this crinkling gives the double gauze an edgy, more modern feel.
 We originally chose a double gauze with a metallic pattern for a bit of extra shimmer, but there are many options from which to choose when searching for this substrate.

 In general, regular gauze is known for its sheer open weave.
 In fact, the process that creates gauze is even called “gauze weave” (or “leno weave”).
 This weaving process twists two warp yarns around the weft yarn in a figure eight pattern, resulting in a strong yet sheer fabric.
 Double gauze is just that, two layers of gauze.
 Teeny tiny stitch tacks, so teeny and tiny as to be invisible from the right side of the fabric, hold the layers together.
 These double layers help eliminate the super-sheerness of standard gauze and give the fabric a bit of extra weight, which imparts the wonderful, almost velvety drape that you want in a scarf that can be wrapped around and around.

 You may be familiar with the term “broomstick” pleating.
 You might even own a “broomstick skirt.”
 Though similar, this is not exactly what we are doing here.
 Broomstick pleating requires gathering the fabric, then rolling it around a thin pole (like a broomstick handle), and binding it in place.
 It is then left to simply air dry for several days.
 The resulting pleating effect is one-directional.

 We are showing the easier, faster “contortion” pleating, which involves twisting the fabric into a bound bundle that is then dried in a conventional dryer or a microwave prior to final air drying.
-Of course, since we chose the beautiful Embrace Cotton Metallic Double Gauze for our scarf, we didn’t use a microwave!
+Of course, since we chose a metallic option for our sample scarf, we didn’t use a microwave!
 When done and untwisted, the resulting crinkles are multi-directional.
 We actually liked this look better than the more uniform broomstick pleating pattern.